Thorfgin/charactercreator2/README.md

 	TODO:

 	MUST

 	SHOULD:
+	- SKILL/SPELL: Add a Source/Page reference to each skill/spell
+	- SELECT: INFO next to the Select should INDICATE based on meeting pre-reqs (SIZE, COLOR, ANIMATION, ETC)
 	- Change Error messages (modals) to a (!) img with mouseover
+	- XP: add a reverse counter to show the ammount of free xp.

+	COULD:
 	- PREREQUISITES: add button to remove all skills that have it as a prerequisite.

-	COULD:
 	- integration with VOIDWALKER / create new characters
 		> this requires integration on perhaps and API level
 		> Needs to be done from within a player portal?